OpenEMR

 Cons

-Some potential drawbacks of OpenEMR include:
+Some of the limitations of OpenEMR include:

 FAQ